Promote your projects, results and demonstrators on the EFFRA Innovation Portal

 - Make sure that the project logo is uploaded (please indicate this picture as the 'main' picture).
 Uploading a picture for illustrative purposes is also recommended.

-- Describe (expected) results and demonstrators of the projects
+- Describe (expected) results (in particular technologies and innovative approaches) and demonstrators of the projects

-- Please associate contact persons to the project results and demonstrators.
+- If this is relevant, you can associate specific contact persons to the project results and demonstrators.
 These contact persons need to be registered in the portal (see below).

 - Uploading a picture for illustrative purposes is also recommended.